SensorsINI/Control_Toolkit/README.md

 The `controller_mpc.step` method takes the `optimizer.logging_values` dictionary and copies it to its `controller_mpc.logs` dictionary in each step.
 The `template_controller` has two related attributes: `controller_logging` and `save_vars`.
 If the former is `true`, then the controller populates the fields of `save_vars` in the `template_controller.logs` dictionary with values if your controller calls `update_logs` within the `step` method.

+The resulting dict (stored in RAM during runtime) is written out to disk on exit.

 ## Examples of Application-Specific Controllers